awsdocs/amazon-rds-user-guide/doc_source/Appendix.OracleGoldenGate.md

 Grant necessary privileges to the GoldenGate user account on the target DB\.
 In the following example, you grant privileges to *oggadm1*\.

 ```
-grant create session        to oggadm1;
+GRANT CREATE SESSION        TO oggadm1;
-grant alter session         to oggadm1;
+GRANT ALTER SESSION         TO oggadm1;
-grant create cluster        to oggadm1;
+GRANT CREATE CLUSTER        TO oggadm1;
-grant create indextype      to oggadm1;
+GRANT CREATE INDEXTYPE      TO oggadm1;
-grant create operator       to oggadm1;
+GRANT CREATE OPERATOR       TO oggadm1;
-grant create procedure      to oggadm1;
+GRANT CREATE PROCEDURE      TO oggadm1;
-grant create sequence       to oggadm1;
+GRANT CREATE SEQUENCE       TO oggadm1;
-grant create table          to oggadm1;
+GRANT CREATE TABLE          TO oggadm1;
-grant create trigger        to oggadm1;
+GRANT CREATE TRIGGER        TO oggadm1;
-grant create type           to oggadm1;
+GRANT CREATE TYPE           TO oggadm1;
-grant select any dictionary to oggadm1;
+GRANT SELECT ANY DICTIONARY TO oggadm1;
-grant create any table      to oggadm1;
+GRANT CREATE ANY TABLE      TO oggadm1;
-grant alter any table       to oggadm1;
+GRANT ALTER ANY TABLE       TO oggadm1;
-grant lock any table        to oggadm1;
+GRANT LOCK ANY TABLE        TO oggadm1;
-grant select any table      to oggadm1;
+GRANT SELECT ANY TABLE      TO oggadm1;
-grant insert any table      to oggadm1;
+GRANT INSERT ANY TABLE      TO oggadm1;
-grant update any table      to oggadm1;
+GRANT UPDATE ANY TABLE      TO oggadm1;
-grant delete any table      to oggadm1;
+GRANT DELETE ANY TABLE      TO oggadm1;
 ```

 Finally, grant the privileges needed by a user account to be a GoldenGate administrator\.
-The package that you use to perform the grant, `DBMS_GOLDENGATE_AUTH` or `RDSADMIN_DBMS_GOLDENGATE_AUTH`, depends on the Oracle DB engine version\.
+The package that you use to perform the grant, `dbms_goldengate_auth` or `rdsadmin_dbms_goldengate_auth`, depends on the Oracle DB engine version\.
 + For Oracle DB versions that are *earlier than* Oracle 12\.2, run the following PL/SQL program\.

   ```
-  EXEC DBMS_GOLDENGATE_AUTH.GRANT_ADMIN_PRIVILEGE (grantee=>'OGGADM1',
+  exec dbms_goldengate_auth.grant_admin_privilege (grantee=>'OGGADM1',
      privilege_type=>'capture',
      grant_select_privileges=>true,
      do_grants=>TRUE);